lcamero/saas-kit/README.md

 They are almost identical other than some tweaks around the database connection, Laravel Scout specific configuration, etc.

 A separate model will allow you to specify logic relevant to the tenant users and keep it separate from the central implementation.
 Think of scopes, attributes, relationships, etc., that could be different in both contexts.

+###### User Impersonation

+The user impersonation feature is enabled and configured to allow users in the central app to log into the tenants.

+This works along with a preconfigured CentralAdministrator account that gets provisioned by default on all tenants.
+It gets created with the base permissions by using the [Spatie Laravel Permission](https://github.com/spatie/laravel-permission) package to configure and verify roles and permissions.

 ###### Integration with Laravel Scout